TheOSDevLab/Bare-Metal-Assembly/notes/05_bios_interrupts/int13h/extra/example_detailed_analysis.md

 mov dword [LBA], 1 ; Starting LBA
 ```
 - **`ES:DI`** is set to point to the memory address `0x1000:0x0000`.
 In the physical address scheme, this is `(0x1000 * 16) + 0x0000 = 0x10000`.
-- The `[LBA]` variable is initialized to `1`, meaning the code will start reading from the second sector on the disk (sectors are often numbered starting from 0).
+- The `[LBA]` variable is initialized to `1`, meaning the code will start reading from the second sector on the disk (sectors are numbered starting from 0).

 **2. The Loop: Reading and Updating Pointers**
 ```asm